 The Estate Tax Is Changing in 2026 — Here’s What That Means for You

-🚨 2026 FLASH UPDATE: Since this post was first published, the "Estate Tax Sunset" has been officially repealed by the One Big Beautiful Bill Act (OBBBA).
-The federal exemption has actually increased to $15 million per person (roughly $30 million for married couples) for 2026.
-While the "tax cliff" is gone for now, the landscape of estate planning remains in flux.
-Read below for how to navigate these new numbers and protect your family's future.
+The highly anticipated "Estate Tax Sunset" has been officially repealed by the One Big Beautiful Bill Act (OBBBA).
+Instead of cutting the limits in half, the federal exemption has risen to an all-time high of $15 million per person (roughly $30 million for married couples) for 2026.
+While the immediate tax cliff is gone, the landscape of wealth preservation has transformed.
+Read below to see how these new numbers change your planning strategy.

 How the $15M Federal Estate Tax Exemption Affects Florida Families

-Even if you are currently under the $15 million threshold, your estate isn't a static number.
-A successful life means your assets—your home in Central Florida, your investments, and your business—will continue to grow.
+Even if your household net worth is comfortably under the $15 million mark today, an estate is never a static, frozen number.
+A successful, hardworking life means that your primary assets—your family home in Central Florida, your retirement investments, and your local business interests—will naturally compound over time.

-Many Floridians are searching for the "easiest" way to protect their homes.
-While a Lady Bird Deed is a popular tool for avoiding probate on a primary residence, it offers zero protection for your bank accounts, brokerage accounts, or long-term tax planning.
-For families looking for a comprehensive safety net that can adapt to future law changes, a Revocable Living Trust remains the "Gold Standard" for full control and flexibility.
+Many homeowners in Orange and Lake Counties search for the simplest way to shield their real estate.
+While an enhanced life estate deed (commonly known as a Lady Bird Deed) is an excellent tool to transfer a primary residence outside of probate, it offers absolutely zero protection for your bank accounts, digital assets, or long-term tax strategy.
+For families seeking a comprehensive shield that can adapt to changing federal laws, a Revocable Living Trust remains the gold standard for total control and multi-asset flexibility.

 Previous